 The year 1919 would be a unique one for Houdini.
 For the first time since he set out as a performer in 1891, he would not tour nor take the stage except for the occasional charity appearance.
 That's because with the release of The Master Mystery the year before, the one-time Handcuff King was now focused on making movies.

 One endeavor not going so well was his New Jersey-based Film Developing Corp.
 Large amounts of his income was going to keep the troublesome film lab afloat, and managing the company was giving Hardeen ulcers.
-But Houdini still saw movies as his future, and having proven his viability as a film star, Houdini signed a contract to make a feature film for Famous Players-Lasky.
-Lasky was one of the biggest producers in Hollywood, and also happened to be a customer of Houdini's Film Developing Corp.
-Production was set to begin May 1st.
+But Houdini still saw movies as his future, and having proven his viability as a film star, Houdini announced that he would form his own motion picture company.
+But the success of The Master Mystery had not gone unnoticed by Hollywood, and instead Houdini signed a one picture deal with Famous Players-Lasky, one of the industry's biggest producers whose movies were distributed by Paramount.
+The producer also happened to be a customer of his Film Developing Corp.

-After performing at a benefit commemorating the 14th anniversary of the opening of the New York Hippodrome, Houdini, Bess, and Julie Karcher traveled by train to Los Angeles, arriving on April 20.
-They initially stayed at the storied Hollywood Hotel on Hollywood Blvd. (today the site of the Hollywood & Highland complex), before moving into a rental house, possibly in Laurel Canyon.
+After performing at a benefit commemorating the 14th anniversary of the opening of the New York Hippodrome, Houdini, Bess, and Julie Karcher traveled by train to Los Angeles.
+They arrived at the Santa Fe Station on April 20, greeted by Lasky's studio manager and a flock of reporters.
+Houdini initially stayed at the storied Hollywood Hotel on Hollywood Blvd. (today the site of the Hollywood & Highland complex), before moving into a rental house, possibly in Laurel Canyon.

 One of Houdini's first orders of business was to get acquainted with the studio publicity department.
 "I regard you men as important as the people who make the picture, and I'll work as hard and as much for you as I do the producer," he told the assembled publicists.
 For photographers he posed for a series of dramatic "Houdini-like" escape images -- lashed to canons, steam trains, buzz saws, and telephone poles.
 Even though these were not actual escapes, the images appeared in movie magazines and continue to appear as classic Houdini feats.
 The studio publicity department might have also been responsible for the usual syndicated item reporting that Houdini was considering buying the Oakland Oaks baseball team.
 The pressbooks would also contain an article in which Houdini voiced his skepticism on a topic roaring back into vogue: Spiritualism.